Gabbendorf/mastermind/README.md

 ## When does the game end

 Once feedback is provided, another guess is made; guesses and feedback continue to alternate until either the codebreaker guesses correctly, or eight incorrect guesses are made.
-The codemaker gets one point for each guess a codebreaker makes.
-An extra point is earned by the codemaker if the codebreaker doesn't guess the pattern exactly in the last guess.
-The winner is the one who has the most points after the agreed-upon number of games are played.

 ### How to run the tests from terminal: